krukmat/icon4utf8/README.md

 # icon4utf8
-A simple Google Chrome for copy utf-8 icons for use wherever you want
+A simple Google Chrome for copy utf-8 icons for usage wherever you want